Hello everyone! 🙂

 So, it’s 2020’s ‘All Creatures’ version of ‘Call the Midwife’ here. 😀 Thankfully the delivery of the pups is successful, but James and Helen are stranded by fog overnight.
 And this is before the day of Helen’s wedding to Hugh Hulton on Christmas Day!
 Oh dear!
 That doesn’t sound so good, does it? 😐

 Actually, the drama played out in James and Helen’s predicament is mostly well-done.
-It was interesting to see Helen’s reaction in how she handled with the dilemma she had of whether to marry Hugh or not.
+It was interesting to see Helen’s reaction in how she handled the dilemma she had of whether to marry Hugh or not.
 She clearly wants to be with James when he goes out to deliver the dog’s pups. 🙂

 This is something that’s different compared with the 1977-1990 series in how they handled James and Helen’s romance.
-I’m not sure which TV version is accurate telling James and Helen’s love story – the 1977-1990 version or the 2020 version?
+I’m not sure which TV version is accurate in telling James and Helen’s love story – the 1977-1990 version or the 2020 version?
 Both are good, but I guess they took creative liberties.

 I also liked how James, who was on his way back home to his parents in Scotland, decided to turn back at the crossroads to Skeldale.
 What he would’ve done regarding Helen’s wedding, I don’t know.
 I’m also not certain it’s clear enough as to why Helen decided not to go through the wedding here. 😐

 Maybe it was to do with her feelings for James, maybe it was to do with her leaving her father and sister to attend to their farm.
 Either way, we never see that wedding scene where Helen said to Hugh she can’t go through with it.
 Maybe it’s something to explore when it comes to seeing Series 2.

 I also like how Siegfried handled his feelings for Dorothy, a friend of Mrs. Hall’s as he seemed to struggle in confidence in being romantic again.
 It’s a side of him that’s interesting and we’ve rarely seen in the series.
 I like how Tristan helps Maggie’s shy little brother with an ill donkey in the special. 🙂